There’s an old saying that the more things change, the more they stay the same.

 While we can’t be sure exactly what the future holds, we know that the addition of MUM to Google search changes everything.

-As organic traffic becomes increasingly intertwined with the power of artificial intelligence, it is going to be more critical than ever before to produce quality content that offers the answers people are searching for.
+As organic traffic becomes increasingly intertwined with the power of artificial intelligence, it will be more critical than ever before to produce quality content that offers the answers people are searching for.

-And if you’re interested in learning more about how AI-powered marketing can improve your website traffic and enhance your digital advertising campaigns, here’s a great tip.
+AI-powered marketing can improve your website traffic and enhance your digital advertising campaigns.